oracle/pgql-lang/pages/pgql-1.1-spec.md

  - Input graph definition through `FROM` clause (see [Input Graph (FROM)](#input-graph-from)).
  - Matching of edges in either incoming or outgoing direction through undirected query edges (see [Undirected Query Edges](#undirected-query-edges)).
- - Quantifiers for specifying minimal and maximal repetition in regular path expressions (see [Min and Max Repetition](#min-and-max-repetition)).
+ - Quantifiers for specifying minimal and maximal number of applications in regular path expressions (see [Min and Max Quantifiers](#min-and-max-quantifiers)).
  - `DISTINCT` in aggregations (see [Aggregation](#aggregation)).
  - `SELECT DISTINCT` (see [Projections (SELECT)](#projection-select)).
  - Filtering of groups through `HAVING` clause (see [Filtering of Groups (HAVING)](#filtering-of-groups-having))